equinor/template-fastapi-react/documentation/docs/contribute/development-guide/05-publishing.md

 #### Auto-generated

-The Github action `release-please.yaml` is a workflow that will automatically create a pull request with an auto-generated changelog everytime code is pushed to the main branch.
+The Github action `release-please.yaml` is a workflow that will automatically create a pull request with an auto-generated changelog every time code is pushed to the main branch.

 #### Locally